 Snohomish County supports nearly 700,000 residents and continues to grow on a fast track.
 As we have lost native forests and replaced them with solid surfaces and stormwater sewers, water infiltration has decreased while surface water runoff has increased.
 The runoff has increased the severity of flooding and swept containments from our homes and streets directly into streams.
 Rain gardens give us the ability to mimic nature by increasing infiltration of stormwater that comes off our roofs, driveways and landscapes.
 This helps protect Puget Sound.

-WSU Extension, the Snohomish Conservation District and the City of Everett are offering information on rain gardens and Natural Yard Care at summer events.
+WSU – Snohomish County Extension, Snohomish County Surface Water Management, the Snohomish Conservation District and the City of Everett are offering information on rain gardens and Natural Yard Care throughout Snohomish County.
 Look for the rain garden booth at community festivals and fairs.
-You can also find information at the 20 Master Gardener clinics around the County.
+You can also find information at the many Master Gardener clinics around the County.

-For more information, visit the Rain Gardens for Snohomish County website.
+For more information, visit the WSU Rain Garden Webpage.